Home » Price Action Trading Guide

 Falling Three Methods Pattern

-This is a five candle bearish continuation pattern, which indicates a temporary interruption in the market, but not a reversal of the existing bear trend.
-The pattern includes two large candles in the direction of the underlying trend at the start and at the end as well as three small counter-trend (bullish) candles in the middle.
-The formation signals price action traders that the buyers are still not strong enough to reverse the existing trend.
+This is a five-candle bearish continuation pattern indicating a temporary market interruption without reversal of the existing bear trend.
+The pattern includes two large candles in the direction of the underlying trend at the start and end, with three small counter-trend bullish candles in the middle.
+The formation indicates buyers are still not strong enough to reverse the existing trend.

 Falling Three Methods Pattern